GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 You can find more information about GDI SOPs here: https://github.com/GenomicDataInfrastructure/standard-operating-procedures

-Should you know any other GDI members that could assist as reviewers as well, please let us know to get in contact with them.
+Should you know any other GDI members who could assist as reviewers as well, please let us know to get in contact with them.

 Thank you for your attention and collaboration.
 We look forward to your valuable contributions.